-A service grant can make your idea for a community engagement project or initiative a reality.
-Made possible by the Kilkenny Service and Leadership Fund, service grants provide up to $1,000 to you or your student organization to design, implement, and assess an initiative that engages students and community members in positively impacting our communities.
+A service grant can make your idea for a service-learning focused community project or initiative a reality.
+Made possible by the Kilkenny Service and Leadership Fund, service grants provide up to $1,000 for you or your student organization to design, implement, and assess an initiative that directly engages students in positively impacting our communities.

-Recipients will be notified of award decisions within three weeks of their application submission.
+Recipients will be notified of award decisions within one month of their application submission.
 Students and student groups can submit more than one application, if they are for different projects.

 Students and student groups are required to complete projects within 12 months of the award notice, or the end of the term following the student’s final term of enrollment in the university, whichever comes first.
 This means projects can span more than one academic year.

-Preference will be given to projects that demonstrate that they:
+Preference will be given to projects that demonstrate:

-- provide direct service to the community organization;
+- students providing direct service to the community organization

 - collaborative group participation

 - Applicants must be a UO student currently enrolled full time or a student organization registered with the Associate Students of the University of Oregon (ASUO) or recognized by an official university department.

 - Projects must include a local community organization (defined as a non-profit or public agency) with service being done off campus.

 - Photographs and information about the award recipients and project will be featured on the Holden Center website and other UO affiliated publications.
 All images taken by the participants must follow UO photography guidelines.